cyrichardson/docs-cloud-big-data/rst/devguide/api-operations/v1/get-list-available-flavors-v1.0-tenant-id-flavors.rst

     GET /v1.0/{tenant_id}/flavors

-Lists all available flavors, 				including the drive size and amount of RAM.
+This operation lists all available flavors, 				including the drive size and amount of RAM.